|Head of department||Mr Waddingham|

 How does this subject fulfil SMSC needs?

 Social: In PE students learn independence and interdependence and learn to realise that working as a team to achieve a shared goal is more efficient than trying to do it alone.
+Students will study themes relating to resilience, self confidence, communication etc during Key Stage 3 and 4.

 Moral: Students take on the roles of officials to assist them in learning and understanding the rules and the consequences if broken, this also allows them to develop a respect for those in these roles when they are playing.
 We also instil the concept of sportsmanship and helping those in your team to develop.
 Students are then able to respond to both success and defeat with dignity and have the commitment to continue trying.
+Sportsmanship is encouraged and emphasised through regular house competitions which take place in PE lessons and after school during the school year, culminating in Sports Day at the end of the year.

 Spiritual: Students learn to cope with their emotions in a socially acceptable way during competitive situations.